codedeliveryservice/Reckless/README.md

 Reckless is a [UCI][uci] chess engine written in Rust as a personal project.

-Guided by the insights from the chess programming community, it fearlessly combines established concepts with a reckless nature, as the name suggests.
+Guided by the insights from the chess programming community, it fearlessly combines established concepts with its reckless nature, as the name suggests.

 [uci]: https://en.wikipedia.org/wiki/Universal_Chess_Interface